dohyeoklee/Isometric-Regularization-RL/README.md

 # Isometric-Regularization-RL
-Code and paper for brief research about Isometric Regularization for high-level actions on Dynamic-Aware Embeddings.
+Code and paper for research project about Isometric Regularization for high-level actions on Dynamic-Aware Embeddings.

 This project aims to implement the minimum distortion embedding ideas of manifold learning to reinforcement learning, based on DynE(https://arxiv.org/abs/1908.09357) and its code(https://github.com/willwhitney/dynamics-aware-embeddings).
 The project report and results are attached in `./project_results`.